Configuration

 sigma_centroid_window: 2.5 # Std dev of centroiding window

-obscuration_rotation_angle: 0 # Degrees (multiple of 90); counterclockwise rotation.
+obscuration_rotation_angle: 0 # Rotation in degrees (multiples of 90); counterclockwise

 # CCD misalignments input file path